top of page

 Kavango Board Game Preview

 There are four research tasks each round and they typically require a certain number of animals of a certain type to have been played onto your board.
 Animals of a certain size, weight, type, or some focus around the producer cards.
-Most research tasks has three different scoring tiers based on how many of the required type of card you have.
+Most research tasks have three different scoring tiers based on how many of the required type of card you have.
 You can only score each research task once, so you need to decide when to complete it, either when you have reached level one to gain the much needed money and points to help you in other areas, or wait, gain nothing now, and try to reach a higher level for bigger rewards later in the round.

 Gaining money is crucial because most cards have a certain level of protection needed in order for it to be legally placed onto your board.
 Either focused on the group Climate level, or your own Habitat and Poaching protection level.
 In order to advance in these four levels, you need to move money cubes gained from Action cards and completing research tasks to these boards, filling up the required spaces for each level in complete groups.
 If a level needs two cubes to fill it, you have to place two at once, not one at at time over various turns.
 Reaching the higher levels will allow you to place higher value cards.
 But there is a secondary reason you would want to do this.
 There is a shared overall game goal that rewards ten end game points to any player who can reach the final level for each protection category.
 There is also a shared ten point end game goal for adding at least eight cubes to the shared Climate level.
 Thus encouraging everyone to help with this, and not leave it to just one or two players to contribute.